raphaelsty/cherche/docs/rank/rank.md

 |    ranker.DPR   |       ✅      | Highly recommended when precomputing <br>embeddings if the corpus is large. <br>Not needed anymore after precomputing |
 | ranker.ZeroShot |       ❌      |                     Highly recommended since <br>ranker.ZeroShot cannot precompute <br>embeddings                     |

 The `rank.Encoder` and `rank.DPR` rankers pre-compute the document embeddings once for all with the `add` method.
-This step can be time consuming if you don't have a GPU.
+This step can be time-consuming if we do not have a GPU.
 The embeddings are pre-computed so that the model can then rank the retriever documents at lightning speed.
-The embeddings can be saved in `pickle` format via the `path` parameter when the ranker is initialized.
-At a new initialization the model will use the pre-computed embeddings if the `path` parameter is provided.

 ## Quick start